dhmay/sixgill/README.md

 ## Documentation

-More detailed documentation on using Sixgill is [here](https://github.com/dhmay/sixgill/wiki).
+The [Sixgill wiki](https://github.com/dhmay/sixgill/wiki) contains more detailed information on using Sixgill.